Talk: Nasu Kinoko X Urobuchi Gen

 Uro: Everything that had a shape, that is.

-Nasu: So it's like you just threw out all your old clothes.
-(Laughs)
+Nasu: So it's like you just threw out all your old clothes. (laughs)

 Uro: Indeed.
-I still read voraciously though.
-(Laughs)
+I still read voraciously though. (laughs)

 Nasu: I see, so that's how you keep your data fresh.
 Don't take this the wrong way, but don't you find that the more you do that, the harder you start to work?
 Do you ever worry about when you'll get out of breath?

 Uro: If I get out of breath during crunch time, it's game over, so I try to cut corners in other ways during those times.
 At our company, I'm in charge of cutting things in our projects.
-When things get out of control, I go into "purge" mode.
-(Laughs)
+When things get out of control, I go into "purge" mode. (laughs)

 Q: So instead of trying to add as much as possible, you're more concerned about what to cut?